great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/gcs/pandas.md

   - An `InferredAssetGCSDataConnector` utilizes regular expressions to infer `data_asset_names` by evaluating filename patterns that exist in your bucket.
 This `DataConnector`, along with a `RuntimeDataConnector`, is provided as a default when utilizing our Jupyter Notebooks.
   - A `ConfiguredAssetGCSDataConnector` requires an explicit listing of each `DataAsset` you want to connect to.
 This allows for more granularity and control than its `Inferred` counterpart but also requires a more complex setup.

-As the `InferredAssetDataConnectors` are generally simpler to use and have fewer options, we recommend starting with them.
+As the `InferredAssetDataConnectors` have fewer options and are generally simpler to use, we recommend starting with them.

-If you'd like to learn more about the difference between `Inferred` and `Configured`, please visit BLAHBLAHBLAH We've detailed example configurations for both options in the next section for your reference.
+We've detailed example configurations for both options in the next section for your reference.

 #### Authentication / gcs_options